Skip to content

 String Cache (src/string_cache.rs)

-• Arc<str>-based interning for logger names and level names
+• Arc<str>-based interning specifically for static logger names and level names.

-• Reduces allocation overhead for frequently used strings
+• Reduces allocation overhead for frequently used static strings.

 Handler Architecture